About this Marbella Area Guide

 Known as San Pedro for short, this is a small town to the west of Marbella.
 The town has plenty of amenities with a wide range of shops and restaurants, good sports facilities, health centres and several schools including Laude San Pedro International College.

-Several sought-after developments are found in San Pedro.
-These include the high-end Guadalmina and Linda Vista, both to the west of the resort.
+San Pedro has several sought-after developments.
+They include the high-end Guadalmina and Linda Vista, both to the west of the resort.

 How big is it?